Your guide to video digital asset management

 So now you’re wondering: do you need a DAM or a VAM?

-However, most marketing and creative teams don't just produce videos.
-If that's the case for your company too, steer clear of a specific video asset management solution and pick a more general digital asset management tool.
-This lets you keep different video formats (like MOV or AVI file types), alongside other visual content like photographs, design graphics and audio files.
-Storing all your creative files together in a single system makes it easier for teams across the business to find the content they need.
+However, most marketing and creative teams don’t just produce videos.
+If that’s the case for your company too, steer clear of a specific video asset management solution and pick a more general digital asset management tool.
+This lets you keep different video formats (like MOV or AVI files), alongside other file types like photographs, design graphics and audio assets.

 What are the benefits of video digital asset management software?